Complex polytope: Definitions and introduction

 The complex line $\mathbb{C}^1$ has one dimension with real coordinates and another with imaginary coordinates.
 Applying real coordinates to both dimensions is said to give it two dimensions over the real numbers.
 A real plane, with the imaginary axis labelled as such, is called an Argand diagram.
 Because of this it is sometimes called the complex plane.
 Complex 2-space (also sometimes called the complex plane) is thus a four-dimensional space over the reals, and so on in higher dimensions.

 A complex n-polytope in complex n-space is the analogue of a real n-polytope in real n-space.

-There is no natural complex analogue of the ordering of points on a real line (or of the associated combinatorial properties).
+However, there is no natural complex analogue of the ordering of points on a real line (or of the associated combinatorial properties).
 Because of this a complex polytope cannot be seen as a contiguous surface and it does not bound an interior in the way that a real polytope does.

 In the case of regular polytopes, a precise definition can be made by using the notion of symmetry.
 For any regular polytope the symmetry group (here a complex reflection group, called a Shephard group) acts transitively on the flags, that is, on the nested sequences of a point contained in a line contained in a plane and so on.

 More fully, say that a collection P of affine subspaces (or flats) of a complex unitary space V of dimension n is a regular complex polytope if it meets the following conditions: